Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Observations, analysis and results

 For reference, given the observed number of background events extracted in the background region (1720 for obs ID 19532 and 479 in obs ID 20503) one expects that out of the 447 detected counts at the source position (375 and 72 for the two obs IDs, respectively), 11 are due to the background (8.5 and 2.4 for the two obs IDs, respectively).

 To check our results, we rebinned the data of obs ID 19532 (the longer of the two observations), requiring that each bin contains at least 30 counts.
 We subtracted the background and fit the resulting spectrum with a power law attenuated by the foreground Galactic extinction employing Chi--squared statistics.
 The result is fully consistent with that obtained fitting the unbinned data on both data sets.
-Given the high number of counts detected, we produced a light curve of the observation with ID 19532 with 1 ksec--long bins to investigate if flares are present: none were found.

 \srctwo\, has a redshift of $z=0.064$ ($d_L=287.4$ Mpc) and is associated with the galaxy SDSS~J145703.17$+$493640.9 (\citealt{2014ApJ...793...38A}).

 The spectrum of \srctwo\, is relatively soft compared to the spectrum of \srcone: no photons with energies above 2 keV are detected.
 We fitted the source spectrum with a redshifted black body including a power law model for the background using Cash statistics.
 As for \srcone\, our fit--function includes a factor to model the foreground extinction, $N_H$.
 For this we use a rounded--off value of 1$\times 10^{20}$ cm$^{-2}$ given the $A_V=0.046$ from NED (\citealt{2011ApJ...737..103S}).
 The value of $N_H$ is kept fixed during the fit.